amplience/dc-extension-media-gallery/docs/manual-installation.md

 You can find a snippet to use for this extension in: `snippet.json`.
 Recommended description:

-> Add a help block to this content item.
-This creates a placeholder field that simply shows helpful information of your choosing in the content item editor.
+> Add a media gallery to this content item.
+This allows content authors to build galleries of images in their content items, along with storing relevant metadata.

-You can even add your locally hosted help block extension this way for development, though note that it expects the extension url to be https.
+You can even add your locally hosted media gallery extension this way for development, though note that it expects the extension url to be https.
 Our hosted version is a quick way to access the current version of the extension:

 -   TBD